 Why should you eat at a crêperie?

-As you may know, crêpes are one of the quintessential dishes of French gastronomy, also known all over the world.
-Surely in every many times you have succumbed to its charms and wanted to make them by your own hand, right?
+As you know, crêpes are one of the quintessential dishes of French gastronomy, also known all over the world.
+Surely in every many times you have succumbed to its charms and wanted to make them with your own hands, right?
 It is a simple, delicious and very versatile dish that you can eat with a countless number of different products, whether sweet or savory.

 Tips for choosing the best crêperie in Paris

 There is no set of tips to choose better or worse.
 I simply must tell you that, if you are in Paris, you will taste the best crêpes.
 The traditional recipe is unique and each place will make it in its own way, but you will rarely be disappointed.
 What I can tell you is the best thing that a crêpe must have to be well done.